 Because of high demand for students to attend the school and the school's commitment to maintaining optimum class sizes, waiting lists are created for each grade level/program.
-Student are placed on waiting lists once maximum class size has been reached for the requested grade level/program.
-Students are admitted on a first-come-first-serve basis with priority given to siblings already attending the school.
+Students are placed on waiting lists once maximum class size has been reached for the requested grade level/program.
+Students are admitted on a first-come-first-serve basis with priority given to siblings of students already attending the school and former students.
 Parents with children on waiting lists will be contacted when space becomes available.